laserpants/elm-recipes/README.md

 5. init

-6. In your `update` function, add a case for the `Msg` constructor introduced in step 1:
+6. In your `update` function, add a case for the `Msg` constructor introduced in step one:

         update msg model =
             case msg of